nathaniel-bennett/winsharpfuzz/README.md

 ## Installation

+#### Using NuGet

+The easiest way to use this library is by pulling the appropriate tools and assemblies from NuGet.
+For WinSharpFuzz, there are two tools and one library that we'll use.

+To install the tools, use the following commands within a PowerShell instance:
+- `dotnet tool install -g WinSharpFuzz.CommandLine`
+- `dotnet tool install -g WinSharpFuzz.Instrument`

+These will install everything needed to run the above commands (the -g flag installs them globally).
+Once installed, these tools can be executed using `dotnet winsharpfuzz [args]` or `dotnet winsharpfuzz-instrument [args]`.

+Installing the WinSharpFuzz library assemblies actually happens on a per-project basis, so you'll need to create an instrumenting project before you complete this step.
+To do so, you can either create an empty C# console project using Visual Studio or else create one in a PowerShell instance using `dotnet new -n <PROJECT_NAME>`.

+The way you will go about installing the library will depend on what environment you'll be building the WinSharpFuzz harness code.
+If you're building the project in Visual Studio, click the 'Project' tab and select 'Manage NuGet Packages...'.
+Then select the 'Browse' tab, search for WinSharpFuzz and install the library that comes up.
+If you're building the project using the `dotnet` command-line tool, just use `dotnet add package WinSharpFuzz`.

+Congratulations, you now have WinSharpFuzz installed and ready to use!

+#### From Source

-In order to use the WinSharpFuzz library, we must first build its C# code.
-This is relatively straightforward, and can be accomplished by building the project either in Visual Studio or by using the `dotnet` command in a powershell terminal.
-If using Visual Studio, open the WinSharpFuzz.sln project (make sure you haven't just opened the folder that the .sln file resides in).
-Click the 'Build' tab, then select 'Build Solution' (or use the shortcut 'Ctrl+Shift+B'').
+Alternatively, one can build this project directly from its C# code.
+This is relatively straightforward, and can be accomplished either in Visual Studio or by using the `dotnet` command in a powershell terminal.
+We'll assume you've already either downloaded and unzipped the code or cloned this project using `git clone https://github.com/nathaniel-bennett/winsharpfuzz.git`.

+If using Visual Studio, navigate to the downloaded code and open the WinSharpFuzz.sln project (make sure you haven't just opened the folder that the .sln file resides in).
+Click the 'Build' tab, then select 'Build Solution' (or alternatively, just use the shortcut 'Ctrl+Shift+B'').

-If using a powershell terminal, simply navigate to the root directory of this project and execute the following command: `dotnet build`.
-The resulting libraries can be found in `src/WinSharpFuzz/bin/Debug/netstandard2.0/*.dll`.
+If using a powershell terminal, simply navigate to the root directory of the project source code and execute the following command: `dotnet build`.
+It should indicate that the project build successfully.

-In addition to building the necessary WinSharpFuzz libraries we will need, this build process also outputs an executable tool for instrumenting C# libraries so that program control flow can be detected by WinSharpFuzz.
-This tool can be found in `src/WinSharpFuzz.CommandLine/bin/Debug/netcoreapp5.0/WinSharpFuzz.CommandLine.exe`.
+The resulting libraries can be found in `src\WinSharpFuzz\bin\Debug\netstandard2.0\WinSharpFuzz.dll` and `src\WinSharpFuzz.Common\bin\Debug\netstandard2.0\WinSharpFuzz.CommandLine.dll`.
+In addition to building the necessary WinSharpFuzz libraries we will need, this build process also outputs two executable tools: one for instrumenting C# libraries so that program control flow can be detected by WinSharpFuzz, and one for actually running libFuzzer on our project.
+The instrumentation and libFuzzer tools will be output to `src\WinSharpFuzz.Instrument\bin\Debug\net5.0\WinSharpFuzz.Instrument.exe` and `src\WinSharpFuzz.CommandLine\bin\Debug\net5.0\WinSharpFuzz.CommandLine.exe` respectively.

-Lastly, we need to extract the libFuzzer adapter executable found in `libfuzzer-dotnet/libfuzzer-dotnet-windows.zip`.
-This can also be built from source if desired; for instructions on how to do so, refer to the README found within the `libfuzzer-dotnet/` subdirectory of this project.
+As an aside, the libFuzzer tool makes use of two precompiled C++ binaries, `winsharpfuzz-libfuzzer-x64.exe` and `winsharpfuzz-libfuzzer-x86.exe`.
+If you want to build these from source as well, refer to the README found within the `libfuzzer-dotnet\` subdirectory of this project.

 ## Usage